sairaatta/conquer_chess/docs/rulebook/README.md

 Article 6: The Chessclock

-6.1     ‘Chessclock’ means a clock with two time displays, connected to each other in such a way that only one of them can run at a time.
-‘Clock’ in the Laws of Chess means one of the two time displays.
-Each time display has a ‘flag’.
+6.1     ‘Chessclock' means a clock with two time displays, connected to each other in such a way that only one of them can run at a time.
+‘Clock' in the Laws of Chess means one of the two time displays.
+Each time display has a ‘flag'.

-‘Flag-fall’ means the expiration of the allotted time for a player.
+‘Flag-fall' means the expiration of the allotted time for a player.

 6.2     Handling the chessclock:

-6.2.1    During the game each player, having made his/her move on the chessboard, shall pause his/her own clock and start his/her opponent’s clock (that is to say, he/she shall press his/her clock).
-This ‘completes’ the move.
+6.2.1    During the game each player, having made his/her move on the chessboard, shall pause his/her own clock and start his/her opponent's clock (that is to say, he/she shall press his/her clock).
+This ‘completes' the move.
 A move is also completed if:

 6.2.1.1     the move ends the game (see Articles 5.1.1, 5.2.1, 5.2.2, 9.2.1, 9.6.1 and 9.6.2), or